• Home

 Google Calendar is far more widely available

-You can only really compare Apple Calendar and Google Calendar if you use at least one Apple device—Apple Calendar just isn't really an option otherwise.
+You can only really compare Apple Calendar and Google Calendar if you use at least one Apple device.
+Apple Calendar isn't really an option otherwise, so you're better off going with Outlook if you want a non-Google option.
 (If you have an Android smartphone and a Windows PC, you could theoretically use Apple Calendar through iCloud and use the iCloud Windows app, but it would be a pretty janky experience.
 The iCloud web app is barebones compared to the built-in Calendar app on iPhones, iPads, and Macs.
 Honestly, I can't imagine why anyone would want to try doing things this way.)

 Google Calendar is much simpler to use on a range of devices.
 In addition to the flagship web app, there are official Android, iOS, and iPadOS apps.
 It also supports CalDav, which means you can connect it to other calendar apps—including the Apple Calendar apps—which can then fully manage the calendars.
 This means that whatever combination of devices you have, you can use the built-in calendar apps to manage your Google Calendars while still being able to access them through the Google Calendar web app from any browser.